Personalized genomics: Whole exome and genome sequencing

 To analyze personal genomics, a technique called DNA sequencing is needed and it is used to determine any disorders or polymorphisms in DNA sequences.
 There are two methods to conduct DNA sequencing, Whole Exome Sequencing (WES) and Whole Genome Sequencing (WGS).
 Formal way of sequencing, the sanger technique had some limitations that it was costly and time-consuming.
 The recent development of Next Generation Sequencing (NGS) dramatically remedied the shortcomings of Sanger sequencing.

 NGS enabled the sequencing of large loads of DNA.
 There are pieces of genes that transcribe the proteins.
 These pieces of gene give instructions to make complementary proteins and are called exons.
-Exons are known to make up 1 percent of a human’s genome.
+Exons are known to make up 1 percent of a human's genome.
 All the exons in a genome together are called the exome.
 Whole exome sequencing is the method to sequence all exons in genomics.
 As proteins produced by the exons are crucial for human metabolism and the endosomal environment, if mutations occur at the exons, it will lead to a critical genetic disease.
 Hence, most mutations that cause known genetic diseases arise in the exon area.
 WES is an efficient way to sequence possible disease-causing mutations.

-WGS, on the other hand, literally stands for the method that sequences every nucleotide of an individual’s DNA and can detect any variations in any location in the genome.
+WGS, on the other hand, literally stands for the method that sequences every nucleotide of an individual's DNA and can detect any variations in any location in the genome.
 Researchers have found that mutations at outside of exon areas also can influence gene transcription and protein production.
 In other words, DNA variation at the non-exon area can induce genetic disorders that WES can not detect.
 Hence, there are studies that conduct both WES and WGS together to increase the quality of genomic data to identify genetic disorders.

 By WES and WGS, various genetic variations can be observed compared to select-gene sequencing, but the significance of the information obtained from whole-scale sequencing is mostly unknown.
 This is because there is no 100% causal link between genetic variation and health.
 There are some mutations that do not affect human health or cause disease.
 It cannot be deduced that identified genetic change is an inducing factor of the disease of interest.
 Hence, a large sample size is needed to be analyzed to identify causal variants.
 However, the usage of next-generation sequencing has revolutionized the individualized healthcare regimens used to treat rare diseases using personalized medicine.

 Applications

-Genetic nedicine
+Genetic medicine

 Genetic medicine refers to the application of genetics to medical care in the detection and treatment of several phenotypic rare hereditary disorders, and this discipline incorporates an emerging area in medicine such as personalized medicine.